Uniform Poincar\'e inequalities on measured metric spaces: Introduction

-Section \ref{sec4} establishes a family of uniform Poincar\'e inequalities on a Gromov hyperbolic space satisfying ($P_{loc}$) with a bound on volume entropy.
-The inspiration to consider Gromov $\delta$- hyperbolic spaces under such conditions is obtained from the volume comparison theorems proved in (\cite{BCS}), which will give us an exponential growth function satisfying (\ref{eqmain}).
+In Section \ref{secpoly} we discuss examples of measured metric spaces with polynomial growth of volume and establish a $(\sigma,\beta,\sigma)$-type uniform Poincar\'e inequality.
+We study a family of uniform Poincar\'e inequalities on a Gromov hyperbolic space satisfying $P_{loc}$ with a bound on volume entropy and prove Theorem \ref{main3} in Section \ref{sec4}.
+The inspiration to consider Gromov $\delta$- hyperbolic spaces under such conditions is obtained from the volume comparison theorems proved in \cite{BCS}, which gives us an exponential growth function satisfying (\ref{eqmain}).
 Section \ref{sec5} is devoted to developing a relationship between the growth of Poincar\'e constants and the growth of groups.
-The existence of uniform Poincar\'e inequality on a covering space is also discussed when its quotient space admits a Poincar\'e inequality. \\ \\ {\bf Acknowledgement:} We sincerely thank G\'erard Besson for introducing the Bishop-Gromov volume comparison theorem on Gromov hyperbolic spaces and some valuable suggestions that helped us improve this paper.
-The first author is supported by the DST-INSPIRE faculty research grant and the second author is supported by the KVPY fellowship.
+The existence of a Poincar\'e inequality on a covering space is also discussed when its quotient space admits a Poincar\'e inequality.
+We prove Theorem \ref{CDK} in this section. \\ \\ {\bf Acknowledgement:} We sincerely thank G\'erard Besson and Gilles Courtois for introducing the Bishop-Gromov volume comparison theorem on Gromov hyperbolic spaces and its applications to us at the CIMPA school on Finsler Geometry at Varanasi.
+The first author is supported by the DST-INSPIRE faculty research grant, and the second author is supported by the Kishore Vaigyanik Protsahan Yojana fellowship.